epw/consensus/consensus.md

 ### Gaining Inspirations

 While there are many people, spirits, animals or even items that could serve to inspire you, only some of them are actively on your mind at a given time.
 When you interact with someone or something that inspires your magic in certain special ways, they become an active Inspiration for you, lifting you to new heights.

+When you gain an Inspiration, fill in one of the bubbles next to your Anchors.
+See {{linkLosing a Character}} for why there are only 6 (and add more in the rare case you need them.)

 #### Having a Moment of Humanity